Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

-### You have an Azure subscription named Sub1.
-You have an Azure Storage account named sa1 in a resource group named RG1.
-Users and applications access the blob service and the file service in sa1 by using several shared access signatures (SASs) and stored access policies.
-You discover that unauthorized users accessed both the file service and the blob service.
-You need to revoke all access to sa1.
-Solution: You generate new SASs.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You create a new Azure subscription that is associated to a new Azure Active Directory (Azure AD) tenant.
 You create one active conditional access policy named Portal Policy.
 Portal Policy is used to provide access to the Microsoft Azure Management cloud app.
 The Conditions settings for Portal Policy are configured as shown in the Conditions exhibit.
 (Click the Conditions tab.)
 The Grant settings for Portal Policy are configured as shown in the Grant exhibit.
 (Click the Grant tab.)